AstroContainers/2018-05-workshop/index.md

 Day 1 | Introductory Docker
 ----- | -------------------
-09:00am–09:30am | Welcome, introduction to CyVerse, UA HPC, and container technology 09:30am–10:00am | Introductory Docker I 10:00am–10:30am | Coffee break
+09:00am–09:30am | Welcome, introduction to CyVerse, and containers 09:30am–10:00am | Introductory Docker I
+10:00am–10:30am | Coffee break
 10:30am–11:15am | How to use Docker on CyVerse